YAndrii27/YAndrii27/README.md

-- 👋 Hi, I’m Andrii (or you can also refer to me as Adrew).
+- Hi, I’m Andrii (or you can also refer to me as Andrew).
-- 👀 I’m interested in Software Development and actively looking for opportunity to show my skills.
+- I'm 19 years old.
-- 📚 I know Python, Javascript/TypeScript and actively learning Java
+- I monstly use Python and Javascript/TypeScript.
+I also know some Java and Kotlin.